nocuous/genworld/README.md

 Comming Soon

-/genworld SpawnRadius <radius> - pregenerates chunks in a circle using radius in block coordinates
+/genworld SpawnRadius <radius> - pregenerates chunks in a circle around the world spawn using radius in block coordinates

+/genworld radius <x> <y> <radius> - pregenerates chunks in a circle around point x,y using radius in block coordinates